Anush A. John

 Hence, any argument for any doctrine should come primarily out of the letters or out of the didactic parts of the historical narratives and not out of the experiences themselves.
 Any doctrine that is purely formed out of inferences from experiences should be treated with suspicion.

-For example. if you read the historical account in the book of Acts and then formulated your doctrine of the gift of tongues, as some churches do, then you will come to the conclusion that every time there was the expression or presence of the Holy Spirit mentioned, there was the use of the gift of tongues.
-But this is simply not true because when you read 1 Corinthians chapter 12 and 14 you find out that the gift of tongues has a much lesser role in the church.
+For example, if you read the historical account in the Book of Acts and then formulate your doctrine of the gift of tongues, as some churches do, you will come to the conclusion that every time the expression or presence of the Holy Spirit is mentioned, the gift of tongues is used.
+But this is simply not true because reading 1 Corinthians chapters 12 and 14 reveals that the gift of tongues has a much lesser role in the church.

-At the same time, even though the Gospels are primarily historical accounts, we can obviously formulate theological doctrines from the didactical parts of it.
-So, for example, the majority of the doctrine of hell arises out of the teachings of Jesus in the historical accounts of the Gospels.
+At the same time, even though the Gospels are primarily historical accounts, we can obviously formulate theological doctrines from their didactical parts.
+For example, the majority of the doctrine of hell arises from Jesus's teachings in the historical accounts of the Gospels.

-Thus, for the questions on the baptism and filling of the Holy Spirit, we turn to the epistles and to the didactic parts of the historical books first, and then evaluate the experiences in the historical accounts based on established doctrine.
+Thus, for the questions on the baptism and filling of the Holy Spirit, we first turn to the epistles and the didactic parts of the historical books and then evaluate the experiences in the historical accounts based on established doctrine.

 Baptism of the Holy Spirit

-The charismatic churches believe that it is a separate event because of the examples in the book of Acts that seems to indicate it as a separate event.
+The charismatic churches believe that it is a separate event because the examples in the Book of Acts seem to indicate it as such.

 The term “Baptism in the Holy Spirit” occurs 7 times in the New Testament.